joemoose/psiops/docs/zones.md

 2. Suppress, smoke screen, and provide bounding overwatch across the perimeter; snow slows movement.
 3. Suppress the main floor; assault behind hard cover; the catwalk provides overwatch and a line of sight through the office window, though it may collapse.
 4. Breach and flank through the office.
-5. Blow the door; blow the generator.
+5. Blow the door; disable the generator.
 6. Breach the facility simultaneously at both entrances.

 Decisions, immediate movement, *action rolls*, then *results*.
 No rulers, no math.
 Grid combat asks, “*Where is everyone standing*?”
 Zone combat asks, “*Which part of the tactical landscape are you leveraging*?”